acgessler/mapreduce-wsi/README.md

 mapreduce-wsi
 =============

-MapReduceWSI is a web service end point that exposes subsets of the MR functionality of a Hadoop 2.x (YARN) clusters to clients.
+MapReduceWSI is a JAX-WX web service end point that exposes subsets of the MR functionality of a Hadoop 2.x (YARN) clusters to clients.

+The web service itself is intended to run on a server outside the cluster that has SSH access to a cluster node.
+It is also possible to serve the web service directly from cluster node.

  Clients can

- - Import structured data from RDBMS into HDFS
+ - Import structured data from a RDBMS into HDFS
- - Export structured data from HDFS to RDBM
+ - Export structured data from HDFS to a a RDBM
  - Deploy custom MapReduce code onto the cluster (as JAR) and run it (If additional resources are required for the MR, they should be embedded into the JAR.)

-Clients are isolated against each other only on a filesystem (HDFS) level, there is no mitigation or scheduling of compute loads.
+Clients are weakly isolated against each other only on a filesystem (HDFS) level, there is no mitigation or scheduling of compute loads.

 Documentation
 -------